ziutek/emgo/README.md

 However, eventually your program should be loaded to Flash.
 Sometimes you have no other alternative: your program is too big to fit into RAM or your MCU does not provide easy way to run program from RAM (eg. nRF51).
 Some bugs may only appear when the program runs from Flash or from RAM, so it is advisable to perform the final test of any new piece of code in both ways.

 You need tools to load compiled binary to your MCU's RAM/Flash and allow to debug it.
 Such tools usually have a hardware part and a software part.
 In case of STM32 Nucleo or Discovery development boards the hardware part (ST-LINK programmer) is integrated with the board, so you only need the software part, which can be [OpenOCD](http://openocd.org) or [Texane's stlink](https://github.com/texane/stlink).
-You must install one of them or both before next steps (ensure that `openocd` and/or `st-util` binaries are on your `PATH`).
+You must install one of them or both before next steps (ensure that openocd and/or st-util binaries are on your PATH).

-There is a set of scripts for any board in `example` directory that simplifies loding and debuging process.
-The `load-oocd.sh` script cah handle SWO output from ITM (Instrumentation Trace Macrocell) but needs [itmsplit](https://github.com/ziutek/itmsplit) to convert binary stream to readable messages.
+There is a set of scripts for any board in example directory that simplifies loding and debuging process.
+The load-oocd.sh and swo-oocd.sh scripts can handle SWO output from ITM (Instrumentation Trace Macrocell) but needs [itmsplit](https://github.com/ziutek/itmsplit) to convert binary stream to readable messages.
 SWO is very useful for debuging and `fmt.Print*` functions by default use ITM trace port as standard output.
-Install `itmsplit` with the command:
+Install itmsplit with the command:

 	go get github.com/ziutek/itmsplit

-and ensure that produced binary is in your `PATH`.
+and ensure that produced binary is in your PATH.

 You need the rights to the USB device that corresponds to your programming hardware.
 This can be done through adding appropriate udev rules.
-See example rules in Texane's stlink repository, in `etc` directory.
+See example rules in Texane's stlink repository, in etc directory.

 To program your MCU using Texane's stlink run: